mage2pro/stripe/README.md

 I provide a [custom payment gateway integration service](https://mage2.pro/t/917).

 ## Want to get the full rights for my extension?
 It is possible!
-The price depends on a extension and starting at $5.000.
+The price depends on a extension and starts from $5.000.
 You will get 2 years of support, updates, and free installation service for all your clients.